 From four newspaper articles in 1937 and 1938 there is a record of the court case where Broadway Buildings Ltd. lost ownership to the Royal Bank over an amount of $12,685 with interest since 1921.
 Broadway Buildings Ltd. invested $240,307 in the property.
 Title of the articles are: 'Lee Block Deal in Supreme Court' (Nov.
 4/37), 'Bank Wins in Lee Block Case' (Nov.
 9/37), 'Share in Lee Building is Ordered Auctioned' (Feb.
 3/38) and 'Appeal Against Sale of Building Dismissed' (Mar.
 18/38).
 There are other articles relating to later sales also.

-When the dates are considered it seems Herbert was in the midst of the court case when he passed away in October 1937.
-It would then have been left up to Beatrice I suppose.
+When the dates are considered Herbert was in the midst of the court case when he passed away in October 1937.
 Possibly more research (at the BC Archives) will shed more light on the situation at the time.

 I have a lawyer friend who informed me that if it was a residence the court would never have allowed the bank to take it.
 I really wish I knew more about the situation at the time.
 If anyone reading this can shed some more light on this I'd be happy to send you the court case info. in the newspaper articles.
-Not being a lawyer it's not easy to understand the full logistics of the case.
-Maybe the search at BC Archives in Victoria will explain more.
+Possibly the search at BC Archives in Victoria will explain more.

 Our grandparents, great-grandparents and other family members are buried at Mountainview Cemetary and I have provided the cemetary with a family photo for their records.
 See their Herbert Lee page for the photo.

 If there is anyone ‘new’ who knew Herbert, Beatrice or my Dad, Leonard, then I would very much like to connect with you to exchange information.